 Define your craft in 3 sentences or less.
-I build a variety of things and work in several mediums, but my passion is furniture and my dedication is metal.
-You will rarely find ornamental elements in my work.
-I strive for clean, sharp, straight lines and create simple, modern, yet bold and unique pieces.
+We build a variety of things and work in several mediums, but our passion is furniture and our dedication is metal.
+We strive for clean, sharp, straight lines and create simple, modern, yet bold and unique pieces.

 Where do you find inspiration when experiencing a creative block?
-Much of my inspiration comes from world travels, historic architecture and ancient designs/processes.
+Much of our inspiration comes from world travels, historic architecture and ancient designs/processes.

-Whether it is the street art in London or the brutal wrought ironwork in Italy, the sharp and massive steel structures in New York or the hand carvings in Hawaii, travel inspires me, drives me and revitalizes me.
-I snap shots of things that inspire me along the way, and review them when the creative blocks hit.
+Whether it’s the street art in London or the brutal wrought ironwork in Italy, the sharp and massive steel structures in New York and Paris or the hand carvings in Hawaii, travel inspires us, drives us and revitalizes us.
+We take tons of photos and when a creative block hits, a fresh look over those shots usually does the trick.

 What advice would you give to young designers / makers / artists / creatives aspiring to make it in their field?
 To start, you have to be willing to hustle and grind.
 Plain and simple.